nilshaakonlehr/nilslehr_website/content/publication/lehr_2022_ardp/index.md

 ---
-title: "R&D Return Dispersion and Growth"
+title: "R&D Return Dispersion and Economic Growth --- The Case of Inventor Market Power"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here